How it works.

 You observe

 Yes, it's 100 questions.
-I know that sounds like a lot.
-That's how I map your kid across 9 frameworks without guessing.
 Every question is doing real work.
-I ask the same thing from a few different angles, so if you're remembering a particularly bad week or being overly optimistic on a good day, I catch it.
+The questions can be asked from a few different angles, so it may feel a bit repetitive.
+The point is to catch the patterns: if you're remembering a particularly bad week or being overly optimistic on a good day, asking similar things from different angles balances it out.

 Answer based on what you've actually seen your kid do.
 Not what you think they could do.
 Not what school says.
 Most questions are quick multiple choice.
 A few at the end are open-ended.
 Use voice-to-text if it's easier.
 Just talk.

-I run your answers through 9 frameworks at once.
+Your answers are run through 9 frameworks at once.
 Four benchmark your kid against age expectations.
 Two identify which learning windows are open right now.
 Three explain the patterns underneath.
 Together, they give you the most complete picture of your kid that exists outside a clinical setting.

 You get your report